JordyHers-org/Times-up-flutter/README.md

 - [share_plus](https://pub.dev/packages/share_plus) for sharing Child's code

 ## Contributors
-To have access to fireabse and all necessary credentials and To contribute to the project join the discord server:
+To have access to firebase and all necessary credentials and To contribute to the project join the discord server:
 Jordyhers [Discord- JordyHers](https://discord.gg/e4ppDx9Zcy)